AdMFirst/FarewellMyBeloved/SOFTWARE_SPECIFICATION.md

 ## 1. Introduction

 ### 1.1 Purpose
 This document provides a comprehensive technical specification for the Farewell My Beloved web application.
-The application serves as a digital memorial platform where users can create dedicated pages for deceased individuals and allow visitors to leave farewell messages.
+The application serves as a digital memorial platform where users can create dedicated pages for deceased individuals and allow visitors to leave farewell messages, with comprehensive admin moderation and content management capabilities.

 ### 1.2 Scope
-The initial implementation focuses on core functionality without authentication, allowing:
+The current implementation includes:
 - Creation of memorial pages with customizable content
 - Dynamic routing for individual memorial pages
 - Message posting with optional author identification
-- File upload support for images
+- File upload support for images using S3 storage
 - Responsive web interface
+- Admin dashboard with analytics and monitoring
+- Content moderation and reporting system
+- GitHub OAuth authentication
+- Complete audit logging of admin actions

 ### 1.3 Definitions
 - **Memorial Page**: A dedicated web page for remembering a deceased person
 - **Slug**: URL-friendly identifier for memorial pages (e.g., "donald-trump")
 - **Message**: A farewell message left by a visitor
 - **Author**: Optional identifier for message posters (name/email)
+- **Content Report**: User-submitted report for inappropriate content
+- **Moderator Log**: Administrative action record for content moderation
+- **S3 Storage**: AWS S3-compatible file storage service (Filebase)
+- **GitHub OAuth**: Authentication using GitHub's OAuth 2.0 system

 ## 2. System Architecture